-Thousands of Dollars
+sands of llars

-Cash \$ 814,224
+Cash 14,224

 30,156,452 Remington estimated diluted shares times \$27.00 per share

-Helix Stock 558,536
+Helix Stock 5 58,536

-30,156,452 Remington estimated diluted shares times 0.436 times \$42.48 per share (which represents the weighted-average price of Helix common stock for a five-day period beginning two available trading days before the announcement of the merger)
+30,156,452 Remington estimated diluted shares times 0.436 times \$42.48 per share (which represents the weighted-average price of

+Helix common stock for a five-day period beginning two available trading days before the announcement of the merger)

 Transaction Related Costs 20,000

 Estimated direct transaction fees payable by Helix to be capitalized as part of the purchase price for Remington (including legal fees, underwriting fees, accounting fees and other fees)

-\$ 1,392,760
+\$ 1,3 92,760

-Purchase Price Allocation Thousands of Dollars
+Purchase Price Allocation sands of Illars

-Current assets \$ 162,465
+Current assets \$ 1 62,465

-Property and equipment 1,259,889
+Property and equipment 1,2 59,889

 Other long-term assets 23,294

-Goodwill 417,966
+Goodwill 4 17,966

 Current liabilities (84,089)

-Deferred income taxes (363,267)
+Deferred income taxes (3 63,267)

 Decommissioning liabilities (23,498)

-\$ 1 392 760
+\$ 1,3 92,760

-For purposes of this pro forma analysis, the above deemed purchase price has been allocated based on a preliminary assessment of the fair value of the assets and liabilities of Remington at December 31, 2005.
-The preliminary assessment of fair value resulted in \$430 million of goodwill, which will be subject to periodic impairment testing instead of amortization, in accordance with Statement of Financial Accounting Standards No. 142-"Goodwill and Other Intangible Assets."
+For purposes of this pro forma analysis, the above deemed purchase price has been allocated based on a preliminary assessment of the fair value of the assets and liabilities of Remington at March 31, 2006.
+The preliminary assessment of fair value resulted in \$418 million of goodwill, which will be subject to periodic impairment testing instead of amortization, in accordance with Statement of Financial Accounting Standards No. 142-"Goodwill and Other Intangible Assets."

 An independent appraisal firm has been engaged to assist us in finalizing the allocation of the purchase price.
 The preliminary assessment of the fair values of tangible and intangible assets (including the assumption of certain beneficial contractual arrangements totaling approximately \$21 million) used in these pro forma statements was based on projections of future net cash flows, discounted to present value.
 These and other preliminary estimates will change as additional information becomes available and is assessed by Helix and the appraisal firm.
-All other Remington assets and liabilities (consisting primarily of working capital items) were valued at their historical book values, which we believe do not differ materially from their fair values.
+With respect to all other Remington assets and liabilities (consisting primarily of working capital items), we have estimated their fair values based on the historical carrying amounts, which we believe approximate their fair values.